-The second kind of hybrid is known as ‘parallel’.
+The second kind of hybrid is known as parallel.
 It uses a normal combustion engine as the main source of power, with an electric motor fitted between the engine and gearbox to provide assistance.
-This arrangement tends to be more restricted in its function that a ‘full’ hybrid, and fitting an electric motor into a very small space also limits its power and EV (electric vehicle) range.
+This arrangement tends to be more restricted in its function than a full hybrid, and fitting an electric motor into a very small space also limits its power and EV (electric vehicle) range.

-Lastly, the third hybrid variation is the ‘series’ type.
-In this type of vehicle the electric motor provides all the drive; the normal combustion engine isn’t connected to the transmission, and instead works as a generator to power the electric motor.
-The main hurdle for a ‘series’ hybrid is maintaining its efficiency once the battery power has been used up, and for this reason, ‘series’ hybrids are rare.
+Lastly, the third hybrid variation is the series type.
+In this type of vehicle the electric motor provides all the drive.
+The normal combustion engine isn’t connected to the transmission, and instead works as a generator to power the electric motor.
+The main hurdle for a series hybrid is maintaining its efficiency once the battery power has been used up.
+For this reason, series hybrids are rare.

 How does Hybrid Synergy Drive work?

-Toyota’s Hybrid Synergy Drive system is comprised of six primary components: a petrol engine, an electric motor, an electric generator, the power control unit, and a power split device that uses a special type of gearbox to smoothly distribute power from the engine, motor and generator.
+Toyota’s Hybrid Synergy Drive system consists of six primary components: petrol engine, electric motor, electric generator, power control unit, and a power split device that uses a special type of gearbox to smoothly distribute power from the engine, motor and generator.